-- Abide by all regulations, policies and sanctions in The Citizen and all Wisconsin state laws. - Not tolerate, participate in or witness sexually abusive behavior, acquaintance rape or dehumanizing language, action or physical abuse due to ethnicity, religious beliefs, gender or sexual orientation, and all forms of hazing as defined in The Citizen and Wisconsin Statute 948.51. - Assure to the best of their ability that all activities sponsored or cosponsored by their organization will be conducted responsibly and in good taste. - Be responsible for any person whom they invite to a sponsored function or activity. - Respect the property of St. Norbert and all students and guests. - Realize their actions speak for the organization and, in turn, the actions of the organization impact the college's reputation.
+- Abide by all regulations, policies and sanctions in The Citizen and all Wisconsin state laws. - Not tolerate, participate in or witness sexually abusive behavior, acquaintance rape or dehumanizing language, action or physical abuse due to ethnicity, religious beliefs, and all forms of hazing as defined in The Citizen and Wisconsin Statute 948.51. - Assure to the best of their ability that all activities sponsored or cosponsored by their organization will be conducted responsibly and in good taste. - Be responsible for any person whom he/she invites to a sponsored function or activity. - Respect the property of St. Norbert and all students and guests. - Realize his/her actions speak for the organization and, in turn, the actions of the organization impacts the college's reputation.
 Therefore, members must accept the responsibility of conducting themselves in a manner conducive to advancing SNC traditions and values.
 This is true both in person and online.